Skip to Main Content

 It’s important to try to avoid making conversations about money taboo.
 By answering questions open and honestly, your child will have more realistic expectations and a deeper understanding of financial concepts.
 Plus, they will feel more comfortable going to you with questions as they get older and their relationship with money changes.

-“We discuss what each of these means, how we do these things in our communities and why it’s important to make all four choices," she said.
-"Donating includes time, money, and items – some examples would be spending time with the pets at a local shelter, donating food items to a local food bank, or dropping some coins in a red kettle at Christmas time.
-Overall I think the most important part is giving children the opportunity to practice what we’ve talked about."
+According to Crystle, one of the most important things to educate children on is the different ways money can be used – earn, save, spend, and donate.
+“We discuss what each of these means, how we do these things in our communities and why it’s important to make all four choices.
+Donating includes time, money, and items – some examples would be spending time with the pets at a local shelter, donating food items to a local food bank, or dropping some coins in a red kettle at Christmas time.”

-“Needs are things you must have to live, like food, clothing, and shelter," she said.
-"Wants are things you would like to have, but you do not have to have to live, such as pets and toys.
+It’s also crucial to explain needs as opposed to wants and when it’s fitting to spend money on each.
+Crystle says a simple and age-appropriate way to explain the concept is as follows: “Needs are things you must have to live, like food, clothing, and shelter.
+Wants are things you would like to have, but you do not have to have to live, such as pets and toys.
 People who make smart choices with their money make sure to pay for all of the things they need before buying things they want.
 A great opportunity to discuss needs and wants is by letting children help with the grocery shopping.”

 Lead by example